abraia/abraia-multiple/README.md

 ![Resized lion](./images/batch_output.png)

-Resize or crop your images and folders:
+Or resize or crop your images and folders:

 ```
 abraia resize --width 500 images/lion.jpg